slitsche/biosoft/content/posts/identity.md

 sense out of the distributed data.
 In order to be of a purpose for the business we must be able to relate the blocks of information to the real world.

-With the decision for a distributed system we also accepted that messageing is not reliable.
+With the decision for a distributed system we also accepted that messaging is not reliable.
 If we go for at-least-once delivery we have to [expect duplicates][leastonce] will end up in our data lake.
 Since there is no instance enforcing a unique constraint (like the database was) the rules need be defined on read.
 The unique constraint on write made way for unique constraint on read.

-If there is no machine readable definition of unique constraints different readers will eventually implement deduplication differently.
-This will lead (eventually) to the situation that different analysts will analyse the data differently.
+If there is no (machine readable) definition of unique constraints, different readers will eventually implement deduplication differently.
+This will lead (eventually) to the situation that different analysts will analyze the data differently.

-It is already [a known problem in science][psychology] that the same dataset can be analyzed in respect to a given question with contradicting results.
+It is already [a known problem in science][psychology] that the same data set can be analyzed in respect to a given question with contradicting results.
 An important remark from the research is